 After being injured in an accident, you may be wondering “who will pay my medical bills?”
 The answer largely depends on the type of accident that you were hurt in and who caused it.

-Lavent Law can provide you with the information you need after discussing the details of your accident.
+Lavent Law, P.A. can provide you with the information you need after discussing the details of your accident.
 In the meantime, here are the basics for what you should know.

 PIP Insurance Pays Immediate Medical Bills After Car Crashes